Compline: Lutheran usage

 The office of Compline (along with the other daily offices) is included in the various Lutheran hymnals, books of worship and prayer books, such as the Lutheran Service Book and For All the Saints: A Prayer Book for and by the Church.
-There was also a very faithful English Gregorian compline made by Carl Bergen and published in 1962 by the Painchant Society.
+There was also a very faithful English Gregorian compline made by Carl Bergen and published in 1962 by the Plainchant Society.
 Carl Bergen wrote organ accompaniment for the whole service.
 In some Lutheran Churches, compline may be conducted by a layperson with a slight modification to the liturgy.
 In the Lutheran Service Book, used by the Lutheran Church - Missouri Synod, Compline consists of opening versicles from Psalm 92, confession of sins, psalmody, an office hymn, readings from scripture, responsory, prayer (concluded with the Lord's Prayer), the Nunc Dimittis, and benediction.